45. Selected Ingrid Michaelson Songs

 Finally, “The Way I Am” is a sweet love song about a couple who fully accept each other.
 She promises to be by his side just as he loves her despite her flaws.
 None of us are perfect, but all of us have a chance at love.
 When people love one another, they choose to accept them with both their struggles and strengths.
 What a beautiful and amazing thing.

-Cautions: Some of Ingrid’s other songs have mild swear words, but most of her lyrics are clean if a bit depressing and overly romantic times.
-Also, some of her music videos are a bit strange so be warned.
-Overall, most families could enjoy her songs.
+Cautions: Some of Ingrid’s other songs have mild swear words, but most of her lyrics are clean.

 Many of the songs by Ingrid Michaelson are still unknown to me.
-This artist reminds me a bit of Sara Bareilles in her style, lyrics, and themes.
-However, there is something unique and special about Ingrid’s voice that I cannot quite explain.
+There is something unique and special about Ingrid’s voice that I cannot quite explain.
 Maybe you can decide for yourself if you check out these songs that will hopefully help you to gain hope and openness to your emotions.

 - Ingrid Michaelson Website